vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 time in the afternoon and evening to work on various other things.

 I did hand gripper exercises and breath holds.

+## 2026-03-09: skipped all exercises

+On Monday 2026-03-09, after seven days of not skipping exercises, I skipped all exercises.
+This was to help me get back to a routine more aligned with daytime hours, after taking into account the daylight saving switch and the fact that because I had a busy week and didn't skip exercise, I ended up getting quite delayed (waking up late, sleeping late) in my daily rhythm.